 We had a further lion watching moment the next day when we first saw a couple of male lions asleep under a tree.
 Shortly after spotting these, a lioness' head popped up from the plains grass, followed by several more; having spotted a procession of Zebras on the horizon.
 Gradually, five of these ladies moved out into a line and, one by one, began to advance steathily towards their prey with a sixth lioness behind them, literally covering their rear!
 A seventh had been left behind to guard the cubs.
 Although the Zebras were too far away for an effective attack (apparently Lions are quite lazy), we could see how this would unfold with the left flank lioness looking likely to break through the line before turning back to force the Zebras onto her waiting partners lying low in the plains grass.

 On our last evening, our drive to the Grometi River was specifically to see Hippos.
 These large animals find the daytime too hot & so generally spend their days sleeping in the water.
 Late afternoon sees them beginning to wake & become rather playful, prior to emerging form the water late evening to spend most of the night eating.
 Whilst watching these animals, we became aware of a sole lioness who broke the tree-line to our left heading for rock pools.
 She gradually worked her way to be right in front of us before finding one that she liked.
 After satiating her thirst, she walked right down the side of the Jeep & we then followed her for a while.
 Again, with Billie's knowledge, he was able to tell us that she was a) young (still had the spots) b) pregnant, c) must have done something to upset the pride & be kicked out to be out alone & d) would have a difficult time raising her cubs.
-Eight years on, I still find myself wondering what happened to her and her cubs!
+Years later, I still find myself wondering what happened to her and her cubs!